 We are ready to put boots on the ground and turn ideas into action.

-From zoologists to microbiologists to project managers to investors,
+From zoologists to microbiologists, nutritionists to veterinarians, students to professors, project managers to investors, authors to artists, and anyone inbetween!

-We would especially like to send out a a call to arms for all nocturnal Primatologists who would like to join together and start developing plans and strengthening efforts!
+We would especially like to send out a call to arms for all nocturnal Primatologists who would like to join us, to start developing plans and strengthening our efforts!